AlexsLemonade/scpca-downstream-analyses/optional-integration-analysis/README.md

 For each provided `integration_group`, the workflow will return two files saved in the `results_dir` specified in the config file:

-1. The `<integration_group>_integrated_sce.rds` file containing the `SingleCellExperiment` object that has integrated data stored for each `integration_method` as specified in the project metadata.
+1. The `<integration_group>_integrated_sce.rds` file containing the `SingleCellExperiment` object containing batch-corrected embeddings for each `integration_method` specified in the project metadata.
-2. The `<integration_group>_integration_report.html` file, which is the summary html report with plots containing and comparing the data integration results.
+2. The `<integration_group>_integration_report.html` file is a summary html report containing plots that summarize the data integration results.

 Below is an example of the nested file structure you can expect.